Dingle Peninsula County Kerry, Ireland Travel Guide

 Walk on the right-hand side facing oncoming traffic on rural roads without sidewalks.

 Some cliff paths or mountain trails pose danger in bad weather (strong winds, heavy rain, fog).
-Always pay attention to warning signs and local advice for these areas.
+Always pay attention to caution signs and local advice for these areas.
 Proper navigation skills and gear are important.

 Do not swim in unpatrolled areas or during rough conditions.